-of operations, we invite the operators of medical institutes in China as the main subjects of the questionnaire.
+This study takes the form of an expert questionnaire.
+To understand the critical success factors of operations, we invite the operators of medical institutes in China as the main subjects of the questionnaire.
 There were originally 25 questions designed in the questionnaire in the first stage.
 In this second stage questionnaire, we retain 13 questions from the first stage, and we perform an ISM analysis based on the results.
 This second questionnaire is answered by 14 deans of public medical institutes and 2 managers in charge of private medical institutes.

 In this questionnaire, the original five dimensions were reduced to four as the dimension of information technology was removed.
 The remaining four dimensions are: the external environment dimension, the business team concept and ability dimensions, the equipment planning product characteristics dimension, and the internal process dimension.
-This research can effectively help managers understand the interactions between the key factors in the success of medical institutions through further analysis of ISM.
+This research can effectively help managers understand the interactions between the key factors in the success of medical institutions through further analysis of ISM [11].
 It also can be a reference of decision-making in management of medical industry in China.